The Three Rules - Expansion

 - Members must have a functional microphone at all times when on the mumble server.

-- Push to talk (PTT) is required at all times while playing a game, no exceptions.
+- Push to talk (PTT) should be used at all times while playing a game.

-- PTT is also required if you are in a loud environment or your microphone starts to 'hot mic'
+- PTT is mandatory if you are in a loud environment or your microphone starts to 'hot mic'

 - We strongly encourage the use of a headset, it's the members responsibility to keep environmental noise to a reasonable level.